Latest COVID-19 stats reported by state - The Point Pleasant Register

-Health stats of COVID-19 patients as reported on Thurday by DHHR, included, of 729 total cases reported, 494 were active; 24 required ICU care with a ventilator; 10 required ICU care; 52 required care on a hostpial floor with 85 total in hospital; 408 were in home isolation; 223 were recovered.
+Health stats of COVID-19 patients as reported on Friday by DHHR, included, of 775 total cases reported, 497 were active; 27 required ICU care with a ventilator; 13 required ICU care; 43 required care on a hospital floor with 83 total in hospital; 414 were in home isolation; 255 were recovered.

 A dashboard is available at http://www.coronavirus.wv.gov with West Virginia-specific data, including information on the health status of COVID-19 positive patients.
 A Frequently Asked Questions document has been developed regarding case counts and can be found here.